What to Expect at Your Pet’s Upcoming Primary Care Appointment:

 To best prepare for your upcoming wellness appointment, please review our annual wellness health care plans and fill out your pet’s pre-appointment history form.
 Your completed patient history form will help you and the doctor identify goals and priorities, communicate problems or concerns, and identify health risks.

-Friendship Primary Care offers a range of wellness plans designed to offset the cost of annual care, all for one basic discounted fee.
+Friendship Primary Care offers a range of health care plans designed to offset the cost of annual care, all for one basic discounted fee.
 Packages include examinations, vaccinations, lab work, intestinal parasite screening, discounted specialty consults, special nutrition consultations and more.

 |Adult Feline Wellness Plan|